 Do you ever have moments when you’ve got so many thoughts going around your head that you can’t think clearly?
 One of the most effective ways of getting clarity and focus is to get your thoughts out of your head and down onto paper where you can organise them and take action.
 If you’re feeling overwhelmed, check out this post on how to do a brain dump to declutter your mind.

 How you believe, think and feel about things has a huge impact on whether you actually achieve them or not.
 Just because you’re a busy mum with a busy family or hold down 2 jobs just to make ends meet, doesn’t mean that you have to be stuck in life with no ambitions or dreams.
 This post will show you how to change your mindset and achieve anything you want.

 Mums often put themselves at the bottom of the priority list, often too tired or too busy to look after ourselves when we’ve been looking after others all day.
 But, to do this well, without the risk of burn-out, it’s so important that we keep physically and emotionally strong.
 Check out this post for some simple daily self-care ideas for mums.

 Every morning I find the time to write a gratitude list.
-It only takes a few minutes to brainstorm 5-10 things I’m really grateful for in my life, but it makes the world of difference to how I am for the rest of the day.
-I’m calmer, more patient, more relaxed and definitely a better and more present Mum.
-Check out my post on why a morning gratitude list is the best thing you can do all day.
+It only takes a few minutes to brainstorm 5-10 things I’m really grateful for in my life but it sets me up for the day and helps me clarify and focus on my priorities.
+Check out this post on how to write a morning gratitude list and why it’s important.